banzai-inc/usps-clj/README.md

   usps-user-id)
 ```

-Returns the validated address, or an error if the address cannot be found.
+Returns the validated address; returns nil if USPS reports an error.

 ## License